Metal cutting machines are machine tools used to fabricate parts by the removal of material, typically metal.

 Shapers are machines that are designed to create shapes by removing large amounts of material from metal bars and blocks.
 They operate by holding and moving a cutting tool in a linear motion against a stationary workpiece.

 Slotting machines are cutting machines designed to machine slots into a workpiece.
 Slotting machines are used for a variety of applications and industries.

 Swiss Screw Machines (39 suppliers)

 Swiss screw machines or automatics are turning machines with a sliding headstock, guide bushings and cross tools that can produce very small parts up to 1.250" diameter with consistently excellent surface finishes.

 Learn more about Swiss Screw Machines

-Transfer machines are used for medium to high volume machining or parts that require multiple machining processes.
+Transfer machines are used in medium-to-high volume machining operations for parts that require multiple processes.
 The main types of transfer machines are rotary transfer, in-line transfer, and trunnion transfer.